ucsb-cs148-f21/project-t11-typingtest/docs/DEPLOY.md

 (1) Cloning the Repository
-* You must create a local copy of our code
+* You must create a local copy of our code: git clone https://github.com/ucsb-cs148-f21/project-t11-typingtest.git
 * Run "npm install"
+* Get the Client ID according to (2) and copy the Client ID to the next instruction
 * For local testing, replace the .envSAMPLE with a .env with the single parameter in the root of the directory: REACT_APP_AUTH_CLIENT_ID = ____
+* (P.S .env is a hidden file For Windows: Select View > Show > Hidden items For Mac: Press Command+Shift+Dot)
 * You must replace the underscore with the correct authentication code